Skylarking: Concept and style

 The chosen songs were of a gentler atmosphere and relations were drawn between tempo, key, and subject matter.
 Partridge thought well of the selections, but was annoyed that the tracks and running order were determined so early on in the process, remarking that "you hadn't spoken to the bloke for three minutes, and he'd already been hacking and throwing your work in the bin".
 Working titles included All Day Life, Rite, Rite Things, Leftover Rites, Summer Good, and Pink Things Sing.
 They settled on Skylarking, referring to a type of bird (skylark) and the Royal Navy term "skylarking", which means "fooling around".
 Partridge commented that the album espoused the feeling of "a playfully sexual hot summer ...
 It's just about summer and being out in the open and discovering sex in a stumbly, teenage way."

 Similar to 25 O'Clock, the music was heavily influenced by the 1960s psychedelic era.
 However, Skylarking contrasted significantly from earlier XTC efforts.
 As music critic A.D.
 Amorosi wrote, "More lyrically mature, lush and gently psychedelic than anything before in their catalog, Skylarking borrowed the hilly, holy feel of Mummer, as well as the ringing Beatles-ish vibe from ...
 The Big Express, but with a softly sweeping gracefulness and a finessed orchestral swirl.
 It has been variously described as an album of art rock, art pop, new wave, psychedelic pop, psychedelic rock, neo-psychedelia, post-punk, and chamber pop.

+The album's lyrical themes include love, marriage and religion.
+The track "Dear God" has been called an "atheist anthem."
 Partridge surmised that the lyric content of XTC songs became more worldly as result of his "coming off—rather abruptly—of 13 years of valium addiction".
 He had also recently become a father and began listening to numerous Beach Boys albums, before which he had only been familiar with their singles.
 Moulding had recently listened to Pink Floyd's 1967 debut The Piper at the Gates of Dawn for the first time and was influenced by Syd Barrett's "free-form" songwriting style.
 The number of Moulding songs (five) was also unusual for the band.
 Partridge: "I was already feeling sort of pushed out by Virgin. ...
 But, honestly, that was the best batch of material that Colin had ever offered up for".
 Moulding: "Todd chose the songs.
 I know for a fact that, had he not, my contribution in number would have been decidedly less.
 I was just grateful that the band had an independent arbiter."